-Please Note: Assignment learning objects cannot be managed in or pushed to the CLOR.
+Assignments cannot be managed in or pushed to the Central Repository.
 They are managed only at the course level.
-You cannot create this kind of learning object in the CLOR, but only in a course.
+You cannot create this kind of training material in the Central Repository, but only in a course.

-Once you’re on the Training Materials page, select the Add Training Material button, then select Assignment from the dropdown menu.
+Once you’re in the Training Materials tab, select the Add Training Material button, then select Assignment from the dropdown menu.
 On the next page, add a title, instructions and description into the corresponding text boxes.
+For the instructions and the description, you can edit the text as necessary.
 Below the description box, flag whether users can upload multiple files for their assignment.

 Screencasts as Assignments for Learners

 In your platform, you can now add a screencast as both a formal or informal learning asset.
-Learners can upload assignment learning objects by recording a screencast.
-Please note that only Admins and course Instructors (or Power Users with granted permissions) can upload screencasts as formal assets into courses, while learners in courses can add screencasts to assignment learning objects.
-Refer to this article to learn more.
+Learners can upload assignments by recording a screencast.
+Please note that only Admins and course Instructors (or Power Users with granted permissions) can upload screencasts as formal assets into courses, while learners in courses can add screencasts to assignments.

 Uploading Assignments as a Learner

-In order for learners to upload their assignments into their platforms after you’ve created the learning object in the course, they need to access that specific learning object in the course.
-Once the assignment learning object is displayed in the course player, instructions will be outlined at the top of the player.
+In order for learners to upload their assignments into their platforms after you’ve created the training material in the course, they need to access that specific training material in the course.
+Once the assignment is displayed in the course player, instructions will be outlined at the top of the player.

 In the course player, the learner can drag and drop the assignment file, provide the link for a YouTube, Wistia, or Vimeo video, or press the arrow to browse for a file.
 Please note that the maximum size per file for an assignment is 40 MB.
 Then, he or she must fill in the Name text field with his or her name and add a description in the corresponding text box.